ibm-ecosystem-engineering/QueryCraft/document/Step 2. Context Retriever.md

 db_type = sqlite
 ```

-To use the KaggleDBQA dataset configure it into ContextRetriever section of SuperConfig.ini as:
+To use the KaggleDBQA dataset configure it into ContextRetriever section of simpleConfig.ini as:

 ```
 input_database_folder =input/kaggleDBQA/database/